 Visit City Attractions/Sites

-Some people may not find visiting sites as relaxing, but it’s a great way to learn about the culture and history.
+Some people may not find visiting sites as relaxing, but it’s a great way to learn about culture and history.

 Visit the Saigon Skydeck.